InTaos/TOS_WebApp/README.md

 5. BUY & SELL orders cancelation tests.

 **Testing techniques:** Boundary Value Analysis, Decision Table Testing, End to end tests, Pairwise Testing

+All test are executed in context of **cross-browser parallel** execution.

+**Browsers:** Chrome, Firefox, Edge

+All of the parametrization and orchestration of tests and browsers is done in **testng.xml** file.

+The project is suitable with **Jenkins** integration and parametrization.